 The problem.
 How do you know if a product is old or not?
 You don’t.
 There are clues that you can look for, but it’s not always obvious or apparent.
 Even to us, and this is our business.

 Why is LED Lighting Supply different?
 We don’t have old product.
 We only bring in the latest and greatest product and we turn it over quickly.
 We don’t sell old and stale LED Products.

-For example we came across a 300 Watt LED Shoebox on a major eCommerce site that was designed to replace 1000W Metal Halide.
+For example, we came across a 300-Watt LED Shoebox on a major eCommerce site that was designed to replace a 1000-Watt Metal Halide.

 Missing in the specification was the beam angle / optic specification.
 Was it Type 3?
 Type 5?
-Or even worst, Type 1?
-Was it old stock with a bad optic that seller is trying to get rid of?
+Or even worse, Type 1?
+Was it old stock with a bad optic that the seller is trying to get rid of?

 The problem: When you only buy on watts and lumens and price, you have no idea how the light is going to be distributed.
 Results will vary greatly based on the optics installed.

-If you buy this shoebox, install it, the lighting distribution may be horrible.
+If you buy this shoebox and install it, the lighting distribution may be horrible.
 Your parking lot may be a series of bright areas and dark areas.
 The lighting will be spotty.

 Why is LED Lighting Supply different?
 We always list all the important specifications.
 And more importantly, we provide free lighting plans to take away the risk of buying into a bad lighting distribution.
-You’re at risk buying LED Lights on a site you can also buy coffee, popcorn and toasters.
+You’re at-risk buying LED Lights on a site where you can also buy coffee, popcorn, and toasters.

 Manufacturers are not going to warranty a product for 5 years if they know it will only last 2.
 Not all LED products will last 5 years.
 Some will only last 2 or 3 years.